Explore the Library

 Author: Curbow Barbara, Spratt Kai, Ungaretti Antoinette, McDonnell Karen, Breckler Steven

-Tool Type: Assessment, Questionnaire / Survey
+Tool Type: Data Collection, Questionnaire / Survey, Sample Resources, Assessment

 This inventory serves as a useful check-in tool on wellbeing and the working environment toward childcare workers.
 Each question in the assessment tool is scaled from 0 (Rarely/Never) to 4 (Most of the time/Always) in three areas: Job Demand, Job Resources, and Job Control.